-Join Randi Derakhshani for an in-depth discussion in this video Grouping objects, part of Getting Started with 3ds Max.
+Join Randi Derakhshani for an in-depth discussion in this video Grouping objects, part of Learning 3ds Max.

 In this lesson, we'll take a look at grouping objects. …Go ahead and load up, in our project files, in the basic objects folder, we'll …open up the Biped.max file.
 This biplane is made up of several …different parts.
 This object may be moved as one by …selecting all the pieces and then moving them all together or scaling them all together.…